 B.3 Variance decomposition exercise

-In this section, we provide a variance decomposition exercise on the observed cif-fas price gap.
-Precisely, we determine the share of the observed variance in the ratio ln(pik −1) that p􏰋ik
+In this section, we provide a variance decomposition exercise on the observed CIF-FAS price gap.
+Specifically, we determine the share of the observed variance in the ratio ln(pik that comes from i) the between-product variance (at the 5-digit level, k) and ii) the between-sector variance (at the 3-digit level, s).

-That 33

-comes from i) the between-product variance (at the 5-digit level, k), ii) the between-sector variance (at the 3-digit level, s).
 The variance decomposition expression at the product level k (5-digit level) is obtained by applying the following formula (by year and transport mode):

 K I (xik _ X g)2 E(xik x02 + E(xk _ ;)2